Rob Porter: Political career

 Following law school, Porter clerked for the United States Court of Appeals for the District of Columbia Circuit.
 After working briefly in private practice at a corporate law firm, Porter served as Chief Counsel to Senator Mike Lee on the Senate Judiciary Committee and later as General Counsel to Senator Rob Portman.
 In 2014, Porter became Chief of Staff to Senator Orrin Hatch.

 Porter left his work with Congress in January 2017 to become White House Staff Secretary for President Donald Trump.

-In that role he drafted the President’s executive orders, vetted official documents requiring a presidential signature, and briefed the president daily on a range of issues.
-He also served as Assistant to the President for Policy Coordination and “de facto deputy chief of staff for policy,” overseeing the President’s policy development and decision-making processes.
+In that role he drafted the President's executive orders, vetted official documents requiring a presidential signature, and briefed the president daily on a range of issues.
+He also served as Assistant to the President for Policy Coordination and "de facto deputy chief of staff for policy," overseeing the President's policy development and decision-making processes.

-During the first year of the Trump administration, Porter led policy formulation on international trade, convening weekly cabinet-level meetings and developing tariff recommendations for the President.
-He was also credited with a lead role in crafting Trump’s first State of the Union address in January 2018.
+During the first year of the first Trump administration, Porter led policy formulation on international trade, convening weekly cabinet-level meetings and developing tariff recommendations for the President.
+He was also credited with a lead role in crafting Trump's first State of the Union address in January 2018.

 Porter resigned from his position at the White House on February 7, 2018, following public allegations of spousal abuse, and was succeeded on an acting basis by Derek Lyons.
 After his departure, Porter continued to advise Trump on policy issues.
 Trump told aides he wanted Porter to return to the White House, commenting that excessive media criticism due to his proximity to the President had left Porter unable to defend himself publicly.

 In September 2018, Porter and two other former Trump aides criticized Bob Woodward's book Fear: Trump in the White House, with Porter defending the president and saying the book was "selective and often misleading" in describing the administration.

-The Wall Street Journal published a pro-Trump opinion article by Porter in March 2019, arguing that despite his protectionist orientation Trump could “advance the cause of free trade more consequentially” than previous presidents.
+The Wall Street Journal published a pro-Trump opinion article by Porter in March 2019, arguing that despite his protectionist orientation Trump could "advance the cause of free trade more consequentially" than previous presidents.
 The House Judiciary Committee subpoenaed Porter in August 2019 to testify regarding Trump's actions in response to the Russia investigation, and the White House directed Porter not to testify in September 2019.

 Coupang

 In 2023, Coupang appointed Porter as an advisor for external affairs, with a portfolio including global investments, cross-border trade, and U.S. government relations.
-In 2025, Porter became the company’s Chief Global Affairs Officer, leading teams across North America, Asia, and Europe.
+In 2025, Porter became the company's Chief Global Affairs Officer, leading teams across North America, Asia, and Europe.